shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle.md

 # Introduction

 Today we will be learning how to code a decentralized application on Avalanche's Fuji network from scratch.
-It would be a simple dapp, in which we will be holding an election between the candidates.
-And users like you and me will be going to vote them.
-So, to vote easily and efficiently using the browser, we would also be writing client-side application to interact with the blockchain.
-For developing this dapplication we would be using Trufflesuite.
-[Truffle Suite](https://www.trufflesuite.com) is a toolkit for launching decentralized applications \(dapps\) on the EVM.
+It will be a simple application, in which we will be holding an election between the candidates.
+Users will be able to vote for their chosen candidate.
+So, to vote easily and efficiently using the browser, we also need a client-side application to interact with the blockchain.
+For developing this project we will be using [Trufflesuite](https://www.trufflesuite.com), which is a toolkit for launching decentralized applications (dApps) on [EVM](https://en.wikipedia.org/wiki/Ethereum#Virtual_machine) compatible blockchains.
 With Truffle you can write and compile smart contracts, build artifacts, run migrations and interact with deployed contracts.
 This tutorial illustrates how Truffle can be used with Avalanche's C-Chain, which is an instance of the EVM.

 # Prerequisites

-You've created an [Avalanche DataHub](https://datahub.figment.io/sign_up?service=avalanche) account and are familiar with [Avalanche's architecture](https://docs.avax.network/learn/platform-overview).
-You've also performed a cross-chain swap via the [Transfer AVAX Between X-Chain and C-Chain](https://docs.avax.network/build/tutorials/platform/transfer-avax-between-x-chain-and-c-chain) tutorial to get funds to your C-Chain address.
+You will need a [DataHub](https://datahub.figment.io/sign_up?service=avalanche) account and an API key for the Avalanche service.
+This tutorial assumes that you are familiar with [Avalanche's architecture](https://docs.avax.network/learn/platform-overview).

 # Requirements

 * [NodeJS](https://nodejs.org/en) v8.9.4 or later.
 * Truffle, which you can install with `npm install -g truffle`
 * Metamask extension added to the browser, which you can add from [here](https://metamask.io/download.html)
-* Express.js, dotenv and @truffle/hdwallet-provider \(instructions to install these will be added later\)
+* Express.js, dotenv and @truffle/hdwallet-provider (instructions to install these are below)

-# Create truffle directory and install dependencies
+* You will also need to have performed a cross-chain swap via the [Transfer AVAX Between X-Chain and C-Chain](https://docs.avax.network/build/tutorials/platform/transfer-avax-between-x-chain-and-c-chain) tutorial to get funds to your C-Chain address on the Fuji testnet.

+# Project setup

-Open a new terminal tab ,so that, we can create a `evoting` directory and install some further dependencies.
+Open a new terminal tab, so that we can create a `evoting` directory and install some further dependencies.

 First, navigate to the directory within which you intend to create your `evoting` working directory: